Pear3on/PRISM-OpenAiRAN/README.md

-# PRISM-OpenAiRAN
+# Log Pruning for Efficient Q&amp;A in 5G Networks
-Log Pruning for Efficient Q&amp;A in 5G Networks
+- Accepted in ACM OPEN AI RAN Workshop @ MobiCom 2025